Skip to Content

 • Define edge cases and how to handle them

-If you have an existing workflow configuration (exported as JSON), you can import it:
+If you have an existing workflow configuration (for example, one shared by a colleague), you can import it:

 1. Click Import Config in the header